abikesa/recursion/notes/notes.md

-Alright — strong opinion incoming, as you requested:

 **Recursion** and **"This is it!"** are not just different moves; they are *opposing philosophies of being*.
 Recursion is the ideology of **eternal deferment**, while "This is it!" is the rallying cry of **final consecration**.